 Put your outstanding expenses and invoices to bed before the busy season starts and go into the holiday season with a clear view of your cashflow.

 Forecast Sales and Increase Your Inventory

-Another beneficial way to prep for the holiday season is to forecast your sales and plan accordingly from there.
-If your business has gone through the holiday season in prior years, you can consult your records, and compare it to your growth, in order to anticipate how much your sales are likely to increase.
-You can even get granular and look at sales history for specific inventory items.
-There’s a good chance some sell better than others.
+Another way to prep for the holiday season is to forecast your sales and plan accordingly.
+If your business has gone through the holiday season before, you can look at your records, and compare it to your growth to anticipate how much your sales are likely to increase.
+You can even get granular and look at sales history for specific inventory items—there’s a good chance some sell better than others.

-Many businesses experience sales fluctuations.
-To help forecast your sales, put down your guaranteed revenue.
+Many businesses experience seasonal fluctuations, especially around the holidays.
+To help forecast your sales, first put down your guaranteed revenue.
 For example, if you sell subscriptions or have any long-term contracts, include those immediately.
 If your business has many first-time customers, it will be more challenging to forecast your sales.